cysouw/diathesis/text/c07_reflexive.md

 **Further Examples**

-- Ich bewerbe den Wein bei den Kunden.
+- Ich bewerbe den Wein bei den Kunden. \
   Der Student bewirbt sich (selbst) bei vielen Universitäten.
-- Er hat den Teilnehmer hingesetzt/hingelegt/hingestellt.
-Sie hat sich hingesetzt/hingelegt/hingestellt.
+- Er hat den Teilnehmer hingesetzt/hingelegt/hingestellt. \
+  Sie hat sich (selbst) hingesetzt/hingelegt/hingestellt.
-- Ich schütze die Menschheit vor den Gefahren.
-Ich schütze mich vor den Gefahren.
+- Ich schütze die Menschheit vor den Gefahren. \
+  Ich schütze mich (selbst) vor den Gefahren.

 **Notes**

-The verb *stoßen* 'to push' has an interesting change in preferred prepositional adjunct between non-reflexive [@next a] and reflexive usage [@next b], in accordance to the verb semantics.
+The verb *stoßen* 'to push' has an interesting change in preferred prepositional adjunct between non-reflexive [@next a] and reflexive usage [@next b], in accordance to the change in verb semantics.
 Pushing something else will normally result in a movement, e.g. into or out of somewhere.
 Conversely, pushing oneself will typically be against something.
 The 'Zustandspassiv' (see [@sec:participles-sein-zustandspassiv]) again changes the direction of movement and accordingly the preposition [@next c].
 However, these conventional implicatures can be changed by a suitable context [@next d,e].

 ::: ex
 a.
 Er stößt mich in den Teich.